lintingbin/csv2record/README.md

 ```
 Usage
 ----
-Compile the project, and then execute the following command.
+Compile the project, and then execute the following command:
 ``` erlang
 csv2record:generate(File).
 csv2record:generate(File, Option).